enzo-mattio/enzo-mattio/README.md

 ## Projects 🚀

 ##### **Here are some of my recent projects:**
-- Personal Website - A responsive website showcasing my portfolio and skills. 🌐
+- [Calc-u-later](https://github.com/enzo-mattio/calc_u_later) - A calculator with JavaFX. 📚
-- Java Game - A simple text-based game developed using Java. 🎮
+- [Global-Converter](https://github.com/enzo-mattio/global_converter) - A data type converter in the terminal with Java. 📊
-- Data Analysis Project - An analysis of a dataset using Python's data analysis libraries. 📈

 ## Interests 🌟